prisma/language-tools/Readme.md

 The `master` branch of this repository contains the VS Code extension for Prisma schema files.
 Prisma package dependencies are kept up to date with a GitHub Action workflow, that updates them every time a new version of them is released.

 There is a stable version `prisma` and an unstable version `prisma-dev`.
 The stable one is published as ["Prisma" in the VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma), the unstable one as ["Prisma Dev"](https://marketplace.visualstudio.com/items?itemName=Prisma.prisma-dev).
+An automated publish runs every 5 minutes calling the `check-update.sh` script:
+- stable channel:
+  - required versions/values in `package.json` are changed and published
+  - changes are not committed
+- unstable channel:
+  - required versions/values in `package.json` are changed and published
+  - changes are committed